4 Conditions to Draw Near to God

 Even if feelings of guilt remain, the actual legal guilt is gone because, in the body of His Son, God judged the sin that caused our guilt.
 “Therefore there is now no condemnation for those who are in Christ Jesus” (Rom.
 8:1).
 Sometimes we as believers still experience guilty feelings over our past because we do not fully realize the extent of our cleansing.
 Therefore, we must continually speak the truth of the gospel to ourselves and to one another, so that we will learn to live in the freedom that already belongs to us in Christ.
 “He has not dealt with us according to our sins, nor rewarded us according to our iniquities” (Ps.
 103:10).

-4. A Clean Body
+4. Draw Near With a Clean Body

 The word “washed” (10:22) is also in the perfect tense, indicating that it too is a requirement that has already been met.
 This condition, as well as the previous one, speaks of the Levitical ceremonies that prepared priests for service and both are symbolic of the process whereby they were sprinkled with the sacrificial blood and thoroughly washed before ministering to others.
 Whereas the priests had to repeat their cleansing annually on the Day of Atonement, believers now have permanent and direct access to God through Christ because we have been thoroughly cleansed by Him.